HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging

 \subsection{Cooperative Navigation}

 Cooperative navigation is one of the Multi-Agent Particle Environments~\cite{lowe2017multi}.
 It is a two-dimensional cooperative multi-agent task with a continuous observation space and a discrete action space consisting of $n$ movable agents and $n$ fixed landmarks.
-Figure ~\ref{fig:cooperative_navigation} shows the case for $n=3$.
+Figure ~\ref{fig:cooperative_navigation} shows the case where $n=3$.
 Agents occupy physical space (i.e., are not point masses), perform physical actions in the environment, and have the same action and observation spaces.
 The agents must learn to cover all the landmarks while avoiding collisions, without explicit communication.
-The global reward signal, seen by all agents, is based on the proximity of any agent to each landmark and the agents are penalized on colliding with each other.
+The global reward signal, seen by all agents, is based on the proximity of any agent to each landmark and the agents are penalized upon colliding with each other.
 The team reward can be defined by the equation:

 where $N$ is the number of agents and $L$ is the number of landmarks in the environment.
-The function \textit{dist()} calculates the distance in terms of the agent's and landmark's $(x_i, y_i)$ position in the environment. \textit{c} is the number of collisions among the agents and is subtracted as a penalty of -1 for each time two agents collide.
-The action is discrete, corresponding to moving in the four cardinal directions or remaining motionless.
-Each agent has a fixed reference frame and its observation can include the relative positions of other agents and landmarks if they are within the frame.
+The function \textit{dist()} calculates the distance in terms of the agents' and landmarks' $(x_i, y_i)$ positions in the environment.
+The number of collisions, \textit{c}, among the agents and is set as a penalty of -1 for each time two agents collide.
+The action set is discrete, corresponding to moving in the four cardinal directions or remaining motionless.
+Each agent's observation includes the relative positions of other agents and landmarks within the frame.
 Note that the local observations do not convey the velocity (movement direction) of other agents.
-Consistent with past work, the initial positions of all the agents and the landmark locations are randomized at the start of each episode, and the episode ends after 25 time steps.
+Consistent with past work, the initial positions of all the agents and the landmark locations are randomized at the start of each episode, and each episode ends after 25 time steps.

-To test \algo, we modify this task so that a centralized agent receives the union of local agents' observations and has access to all their actions at every time step.
-To test \algo's scalability, we also change the number of agents and landmarks in the environment.
+To test \algo, we modify this task so that a centralized agent receives the union of local agents' observations at every time step.
+We also conduct relevant ablation studies on modified versions of this environment (exhibiting graceful degradation to the system, particularly to what the local agents can observe) to understand the contribution of \algo's central agent to the overall system.
 We are most interested in this environment because of the motivating robotic warehouse example.